jannotti/recover-algo-word/README.md

 works fine, substituting `sugar` for `sugary`.
 Because of this, you can stop typing all of your words at the fourth character.
-You'll get no warnings, as we assume shortened words are intentional:
+You'll get no warnings, as shortened words are assumed to be intentional:

 ```
 ./recover-algo-word.py suga poli obvi acce unit blur situ brow home usef manu coff eras pipe depu pani make rada scra prin glid abst kind abso matr